 - Providers must check eligibility and know when a client is enrolled and with which MCO.
 For help with enrolling, clients can refer to the Washington Healthplanfinder's Get Help Enrolling page. - MCOs have retroactive authorization and notification policies in place.
 The provider must know the MCO's requirements and be compliant with the MCO's policies.

 Behavioral Health Organization (BHO)

-Effective July 1, 2018, the Health Care Authority manages the contracts for behavioral health services (mental health and substance use disorder) for eight of the Regional Service Areas (RSAs) in the state.
-The remaining regions have fully integrated managed care (FIMC).
+The Health Care Authority manages the contracts for behavioral health services (mental health and substance use disorder) for the following four Regional Service Areas (RSAs):